cpraveen/fem/deal.II/ex15/README.md

 u = 1   on  x = 1
 u = 0.5*(1 + tanh(100*(x-0.5))) on y=0 and y=1
 ```

+The bc on bottom/top side creates an internal layer along the line `x=0.5`.

 Compile and run